 Caroline’s recent appointments include as a music director and arranger at NAKS conference which was held in July, 2014 at Marriott hotel in Indianapolis, IN.
 NAKS hosted 1200 audiences from all over the states and abroad including the Mayor of the Indianapolis, Indiana.
 She also got a commission from the famous New York based percussion quartet group IKTUS and her piece "Deep, Deep" was played in Charlotte New Music Festival in Charlotte, NC in June, 2014.
 Her another commission from Indiana Chamber group which was formed by ISO (Indiana Symphony Orchestra) members for string quartet and the piece “Falling” was performed at Meridian Hall, Indiana in November 2014.
 She also directed a National Day Reception of the Republic of Korea opening concert which was sponsored by Korean Embassy in Chicago at History Museum of Arts in October, 2014 and she arranged every music for the event.
 Her 3 piano quintet pieces which were commissioned by Thegenbals Music Society and the pieces was performed at Inframince concert and broadcasted by KBS in Seoul, Korea in May, 2015.
 Caroline recently got an honor to be named as a commissioned composer of IMTA and received a commission from Indiana State.
 Her piece “When the Oceans Speaks “was performed at Vincennes University Indiana at State Conference in September, 2015 and will be competing with other states as a representative of Indiana.

 Born in Seoul, Korea, Caroline KyungA Ahn holds degrees from Yonsei University (BM in composition), Eastman School of Music (MM and MA in composition and pedagogy of theory) and Indiana University (DM in composition).
 Her compositions include orchestral, chamber, and theatrical works that have been widely performed in South Korea, the United States, Europe and South America.
-She worked as a full time adjunct professor at Indiana Wesleyan University in 2014- 2015 and now is appointed as a full time adjunct professor at Anderson University.
-She also serves as a chair for Opus Composition Festival and a chair of Commissioned Composer program at IMTA.
+She worked as a full time adjunct professor at Indiana Wesleyan University in 2014- 2015 and currently works as an Assistant Professor and Artist in Residence at Anderson University.
+She also serves as a chair for Opus Composition Festival and a chair of Commissioned Composer program at IMTA and also serves as a president of the non profit community serving group Sound of Hope.

 Caroline’s principal teachers include Richard Wernick (recipient of Pulitzer Prize), Claude Baker, David Dzubay, David Sven Sandstrom, PQ Phan, Don Freund, Robert Morris, David Liptak and Allan Schiendler.